polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

       --8<-- 'code/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot/testnet-slot-1.json:22:25'
       ```

 5. Add the public key for your account to the session keys section.
-Each configured session key will require a running collator
+Each configured session key will require a running collator:

       ```json
       --8<-- 'code/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot/testnet-slot-1.json::2'